 Research degrees are research based master’s or PhD programs that focus on a single area of expertise.
 They provide students the opportunity to carry out highly specialised research under expert supervision.

-Employers seek out Deakin graduates for their forward thinking, innovative and entrepreneurial qualities.
-As a civil engineering graduate, you can gain employment with:
+Employers seek out Deakin graduates for their forward-thinking, innovative and entrepreneurial qualities.
+In fact, recent surveys found that over 92% of our recent graduates found full-time employment within four months of completing their course.^ As an engineering graduate, with a major in civil engineering, you can gain employment with:

 - government bodies and departments

 - consulting firms